 - Ohio does not generally restrict employment-related decisions based upon an employee's off-duty conduct, so long as the conduct is not protected under state or federal law.
 See Off-Duty Conduct.

-- Akron has requirements pertaining to employee discipline.
+- Akron and Columbus have requirements pertaining to employee discipline.
 See Local Requirements.